scottyaslan/ngx-seed/README.md

 The ngx-seed demo application should now be availalbe at: [http://127.0.0.1:8080/](http://127.0.0.1:8080/).
 The port may differ if there is a conflict on 8080.
 See the output of the start command for the available URLs.

-## Release Managment

-For developers with permissions releasing a new version of ngx-seed is simple with [grunt bump](https://github.com/vojtajina/grunt-bump)